Find out the admission fee and overall cost of spending a full day at the Yokohama Ramen Museum?

 Taking into account that 1 “full size” ramen dish or 2 mini ramen bowls cost around 1000 Yen.
 Along with the admission fee of 380 Yen per adult.
 We believe the total budget for a full day at the museum is around 1380 Yen (roughly around $13 USD).

-Brief Details on Traveling to the Ramen Museum from Tokyo
+Cost of Traveling to the Yokohama Ramen Museum from Tokyo

 If you’re visiting Japan, there’s an extremely high chance that you mainly went to visit Tokyo.
 Some good news is that you can catch the shinkansen direct from Tokyo to get to Shin-Yokohama (where the Yokohama Ramen Museum is located).
 Simply look for the JR Yokohama Line.